surfrock66/Controlling-Raspberry-Pi-GPIO-on-off-over-the-internet/README.md

     https://www.amazon.com/ZITRADES-Light-Strips-Female-Connector/dp/B00D0Y8SG6/ref=sr_1_7?ie=UTF8&qid=1474175095&sr=8-7
     https://www.amazon.com/gp/product/B01G6EAZOO/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1

-How to assemble the support circuit (you can use whatever GPIO pins you want
+How to assemble the support circuit (you can use whatever GPIO pins you want):

 http://popoklopsi.github.io/RaspberryPi-LedStrip/img/rgb/small/pi_4.png

 ##Setup And Install

 1. Place all the Files in the "For Web Server" folder in the Root of your web server.
 (Default is /var/www/html/)

 2. Select the desired PNG image you want to use in your interface, rename it to "RGB.png".
 Remove other RGB-*.png files if desired.

 3. Ensure the web files are owned by the web user:

     sudo chown www-data:www-data /var/www/html/RGB*